-This listing of free cultural events is issued every Wednesday.
+This listing of free cultural events is issued every Thursday.
 The events are not only free they are usually easily accessible by metro.
-The events are often below the radar for many people and thus are often not well attended.

 Regular readers may have noted that topics tend to emphasize my personal interests of biography and history, current world problems, theories of religion and all forms of music with an emphasis on swing and jazz.